-Nearly every year in the winter in Greece, right after New Year, there is a non-interrupted period of days with clear blue skies and warm temperatures, which at least in Athens and its region can reach more than 20 °C over the day!
+Nearly every year in the winter in Greece, right after New Year, there is a non-interrupted period of days with clear blue skies and warm temperatures, which at least in Athens and its region, can reach more than 20 °C over the day!
 This meteorological phenomenon of the central Greek climate is called Alkyonides.

 The legend of Alkyoni

 I found several explanations in Greek mythology for the legend of Alkyoni.
-The Alkyonides were the seven daughters of Alcyoneus.
+According to Greek myths, the Alkyonides were the seven daughters of Alcyoneus.
 When their father was slain by Heracles, they threw themselves into the sea and were transformed into halcyons (kingfishers) by Amphitrite.
-I also found that Alcyone was the wife of Kyokas and daughter of Aeolus.
+Another tale says that Alcyone was the wife of Kyokas and daughter of Aeolus.
 She was very happy with Kyokas and their love was a model for everyone.
 One day, Kyokas went fishing in the sea.
 Alcyone did not want him to go because she had a bad feeling.
 The weather turned bad and Kyokas boat turned over and sank.
 Alcyone witnessed his death from far away and threw herself from the rocks.
 The Gods admired their strong love and regretted what had happened and transformed them into a bird and a fish.
 But these animals cannot live together because one lives in the water and the other on land.
 So kingfishers were created.
 These birds make their nests in the rocks near the sea.
 The eggs hedge in the wintertime.
 Because it was too cold for the eggs, Zeus gave them 10 days of sunshine so it would be like it was spring.
 These hot days in the winter of Greece are called Alkyonides days.

 Have you spent winter in Greece or are you planning a holiday this time of the year?
-The Alkyonides of the central Greek climate will make your winter holiday unforgettable.
+The Alkyonides of the central Greece climate will make your winter holiday unforgettable.
 They are warm and sunny and always remind me of the Greek summer lying ahead!

-**The featured photo of the Kingfisher above this post has been provided by Natural Greece and has been taken by famous photographer Andrea Bonetti.
-Bonetti is photographer and biologist and famed for his wildlife and travel photography in Greece.
+The featured photo of the Kingfisher above this post is by photographer Andrea Bonetti.
+Bonetti is a photographer and biologist, famed for his wildlife and travel photography in Greece.